Hvaheterdu/routing-operation/README.md

 ## Compatibility ##

-GCC 10.0 and above made some changes how it compiles _tentative definitions_.
-To ensure that the code will compile with GCC 10.0 and above, the _-fcommon_ flag has to be passed.
-If you are using a GCC version below 10.0, you can omit the _-fcommon_ flag
+GCC version $\geq$ 10.0 made changes to how it compiles _tentative definitions_.
+Therefore, the _-fcommon_ flag has to be passed.
+If you are using a GCC version $\leq$ 10.0, you can omit the _-fcommon_ flag